worstperson/USBTether/README.md

 #### Can carriers detect this?

 Hiding devices behind NATs and setting the TTL/HL goes a long way towards avoiding being easily flagged, but does nothing to hide packet structure or your activity.
-Carriers in the USA already collect this information to sell off and could easily use it to boot troublesome users for ToS violation.
 A remote VPN is highly recommended and has the added benefit avoiding throttling and peering issues, while at the same time, long-running VPN tunnels are a prime target for throttling themselves.

 ## Router Setup: